AFC-AI2C/summer-course/Version Control/Lesson 01 - Intro to Version Control/git_intro_exercises.md

 cat hello.txt
 ```

-✅ *Check*: Run `git status` to see the untracked file.
+✅ *Check*: Run 'ls' to see the created file in your directory.
+Run `git status` to see the untracked file.
 Read the output carefully.
 Which branch are you on?
 What are the "untracked" file?
+INFO: Line 1 Creates the hello.txt file and adds the line "Hello, Git!"
+INFO: Line 2 'cat' is short for concatenate, it chains files together into a single output, in this example, your screen is the default output

 ---